itay-nakash/itay-nakash.github.io/_news/announcement_5.md

 inline: true
 related_posts: false
 ---

-Finished my MSc in Data Science at the Technion!
-Excited for what comes next.
+Officially completed my MSc in Data Science at the Technion!
+Grateful for the journey and the mentorship of my advisor, Prof. Roi Reichart.
+Excited for what’s ahead!